purvik6062/session-guide/docker/README.md

   - **Ubuntu**: Install Docker Engine with `sudo apt update && sudo apt install docker.io` (or follow [official docs](https://docs.docker.com/engine/install/ubuntu/)).
   - **Windows**: Install Docker Desktop from [docker.com](https://www.docker.com/products/docker-desktop/).
 Ensure it's running and configured (e.g., enable WSL2 backend if using WSL).
 - Git installed on your host machine for cloning the repo.
-- An Ethereum wallet with Arbitrum Sepolia testnet ETH (get from a faucet like [Arbitrum's official faucet](https://faucet.arbitrum.io/)).
+- An Ethereum wallet with Arbitrum Sepolia testnet ETH (get from a faucet like [Arbitrum Sepolia Faucet](https://faucet.lamprosdao.com/)).
 - Your wallet's private key (prefixed with `0x`) for the `.env` file—**never commit this to Git or share publicly**.

 ## Clone the Repository for Your Challenge